Showing posts with label genome. Show all posts

 Monday, September 13, 2021

-#72.
-Why There is Sex [evolution]
+#65.
+Why There is Sex [evolution, genetics]

-Red, theory; black, fact.
+Red, theory; black, fact

 The flower Coronilla varia L.

-Sex is an evolvability adaptation
+Sex as an evolvability adaptation

 There are always two games in town: reproduction and evolution.
 Since we live on an unstable planet where the environment can change capriciously, species here have been selected for rapid evolvability per se to enable them to adapt to the occasional rapid environment changes and not go extinct.
 Apparently, mutations, the starting point for evolutionary adaptation, become more common when the organism is stressed, and stress may partly be a forecast of loss of fertility due to a developing genome-environment mismatch.
-Bacteria exhibit the large mutation of transformation under stress conditions, and 3 types of stress all increased the meiotic recombination rate of fruit flies (Stress-induced recombination and the mechanism of evolvability.
+Bacteria exhibit the large mutation of transformation under stress conditions, and three types of stress all increased the meiotic recombination rate of fruit flies (Stress-induced recombination and the mechanism of evolvability.
 Zhong W, Priest NK.
 Behavioral ecology and sociobiology.
 2011;65:493-502).
 Recombination can involve unequal crossing-over in which changes in gene dose can occur due to gene duplication or deletion.
 However, since most mutations are deleterious (there are more ways to do something wrong than to do it better) many mutations will also reduce fertility, and at precisely the wrong moment: when a reduction in fertility is impending due to environment change.
 The answer was to split the population into two halves: the reproduction specialists and the selection specialists, and remix their respective genomes at each generation.

 The roles of the two sexes

 Females obviously do the heavy lifting of reproduction, and males seem to be the gene testers.
 So if a guy gets a bad gene, so long, and the luckier guy next to him then gets two wives.
 The phenomenon of greater male variability (Greater male than female variability in regional brain structure across the lifespan.
 Wierenga LM, Doucet GE, Dima D, Agartz I, Aghajani M, Akudjedu TN, Albajes‐Eizagirre A, Alnæs D, Alpert KI, Andreassen OA, Anticevic A. Karolinska Schizophrenia Project (KaSP) Consortium.
 Hum.
-Brain Mapp., doi.
-2020;10, and I have never seen so many authors on a paper: 160.) suggests that mutations have more penetrance in males, as befits the male role of cannon fodder/selectees.
+Brain Mapp., doi:10.1002/hbm.25204, and I have never seen so many authors on a paper: 160.) suggests that mutations have more penetrance in males, as befits the male role of cannon fodder/selectees.
 What the male brings to the marriage bed, then, is field-tested genetic information.
-Male promiscuity can therefore be seen as a necessary part of this system, which allows many mutations to be field tested with minimal loss of whole-population fertility, because it is the females who are the limiting factor in population fertility.
+This system allows many mutations to be field tested with minimal loss of whole-population fertility, because it is the females who are the limiting factor in population fertility.

 Chromosomal mechanisms of greater male variability